yudhya/yudhya/README.md

 - 👋 Hi, I’m @yudhya
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning windows server, phyton and
+- 🌱 I’m currently learning windows server, phyton, data scientce, AI and IOT
 - 💞️ I’m looking to collaborate on IT infrastructure
 - 📫 How to reach me @ my email masdhya@gmail.com